yuanz03/tp/docs/DeveloperGuide.md

 * 1c.
 Another player is already the captain.

     * 1c1.
 PlayBook unassigns previous captain.
     * 1c2.
-PlayBook assigns the player as new captain.
+PlayBook assigns the input player as new captain.

       Use case ends.